 Mark Harris (environmental columnist and author of Grave Matters) recently noted in his blog, “When I first began investigating the emerging green burial movement back in the early 2000s, you could just about survey this country’s natural cemetery landscape in a single sweep…Today, my very rough tally puts the number of natural cemeteries in the United States near 150, all scattered across nearly 40 states.
 And counting.”
 Brilliant.

 And what about Facebook?
-At least once a week I see a post from my circle of friends about the passing of someone they love, inspiring apps like Sanctri—where they address the awkward “Like” button on a death post.
+At least once a week I see a post from my circle of friends about the passing of someone they love.
+I’m glad they finally changed to emoticons – it felt weird hitting the “Like” button on a death post.

 The timing is right for #deathtrends.